muhammetsalihaslan/EcommerceApp/api/README.md

 CryptoJS.AES.decrypt(encrypted, "Secret Passphrase"); LOGİN PART USE

+toString() code is only way to save our password in mongo db

              *******LOGIN*************

-We find to user which is create in register part and we use findOne() method for user
+We find to user which is create in register part and we use findOne() method for user which is mongodb method

+The findOne() method finds and returns one document that matches the given selection criteria.
+If multiple documents satisfy the given query expression, then this method will return the first document according to the natural order which reflects the order of documents on the disk.

+!user && res.status(401).json("Wrong credentials!") if user not right take - wrong credential - error

+toString(CryptoJS.enc.Utf8); to use another caracter we need to use inside of parantheses of tostring

+we dont want to show our password anywhere so we need to use spread operator to choose what we want to show in our postman and other areas

+_doc = our mongo db store our document in _doc side so we need to use user._doc

+const { password, ...others} = user._doc;  its a spread operator we say remove the password inside the others